apache/beam/website/www/site/content/en/documentation/sdks/go-cross-compilation.md

 # Overview

-This page contains technical details for users starting Go SDK pipelines on machines that are not using a `linux` operating system, or not an `amd64` compilation processor.
+This page contains technical details for users starting Go SDK pipelines on machines that are not using a `linux` operating system, nor an `amd64` architecture.

 Go is a statically compiled language.
 To execute a Go binary on a machine, it must be compiled for the matching operating system and processor architecture.